 You may be eligible for tax relief on your contributions.
-If you are entitled to tax relief, we will reclaim the basic tax relief from HM Revenue and Customs (HMRC) on your behalf and add it to your SIPP.
+If you are entitled to tax relief, we will reclaim the basic tax relief from HMRC on your behalf and add it to your Modular iSIPP.
 It takes between 7 and 11 weeks for tax relief claims to be credited to your SIPP bank account.

-If you are a higher rate tax payer, you may be able to claim the difference between the basic tax rate and the higher tax rate on your tax return or by contacting HMRC.
+If you are a higher rate tax payer, you may be able to claim the difference between the basic tax rate and the higher tax rate, on your tax return or by contacting HMRC.